 Looking at the XS and XS Max, these phones are just begging for dark mode!
 They seem built for it.

 iOS 12 Hinted At Dark Mode For Future Updates

 It turns out; not all hope was not lost for Dark Mode in iOS.
 Developers discovered some details in the iOS 12 beta which seem to hint that Dark Mode may come to iOS 13 later in the year.

 iOS 12 already contains some dark elements.
 The media controls on the lock screen, for example, are a translucent black instead of white.

 And if you’re paying attention, you notice the same black translucent background shows up in the Control Center in iOS 11.
 It seems Apple has been taking slow steps towards a full-fledged Dark Mode.

-If rumors turn out to be true, it looks like Apple may be releasing Dark Mode in iOS 13 later this year, now that we have a fantastic new line of OLED iPhones in the XS and XS Max.
+And for once, all those rumors turned out to be true, with Apple releasing Dark Mode in iOS 13 and iPadOS.
+And we fully expect to have a fantastic new line of OLED iPhones in the coming months.